neverRare/butter/README.md

 ## Goals and planned features

-The goals for Butter is to be:
+Butter is a personal and experimental language that seeks balance for these aspects:

-- Concise: The language constructs (aka the syntax) should be simple and have a feel of scripting language.
+- Concise: The language constructs should be simple and have a feel of scripting language.
-- Explicit: There must be little-to-no vagueness syntax-wise or semantic-wise.
+- Explicit: There should be little-to-no vagueness syntax-wise nor semantic-wise.
-- High-level: The language should be easily understandable and lacks visible low-level concepts.
+- High-level: Low-level concepts that are hard to understand should be abstracted.
-- Efficient: Compiled programs should be fast and memory-efficient as much as possible.
+- Efficient: The added runtime code for compiled programs should be minimal.
+- Correct: Detectable errors should be caught on compile-time.

+I also to want to experiment with novel features deemed necessary for these goals such refinement types.

+Being my personal project, designs and features are ultimately up for my decision and taste.
+Some features can help with some aspect while also hurt other, this is where I weigh in the pros and cons.
+Of course, that doesn't mean I won't listen to suggestions, everyone is welcome to [contribute].

+[contribute]: CONTRIBUTING.md

-And here are the features to be implemented:
+Here are the features to be implemented:

 - Structural typing
 - Mix of explicit and inferred mutability &mdash; variables are explicitly "mut-typed" but it's inner data such as individual record fields are "mut-type inferred"